kashine6/Proportional-Feedback-Sensor-Board/README.md

 # PSF (Proportional Sync Feedback) Sensor for MMU

-This is a Proportional Sync Feedback Sensor solution designed for MMU systems.
+This is a Mini Proportional Sync Feedback Sensor solution designed for MMU systems.

 <img src="Assets/8.png" width="70%"/>